brown-cs-224/ARAP-Stencil/README.md

 Feel free to use this stencil code to get started.

-This includes a simple interactive 3D viewer for visualizing (and dynamically updating) triangular meshes, as well as several example meshes files you can load.

 This starter project is quite barebones: it provides code to load .obj files into a simple mesh representation (list of vertices and list of faces), as well as code to a simple interactive 3D viewer for visualizing (and dynamically updating) meshes.
 You’ll need to implement everything else: the data structure you’ll use to support efficient update.

 The starter project also contains some .obj files you can use to test your code.
 There are also tons of 3D model files available on the internet.
-A small amount of extra credit is available for finding and sharing a new (closed, manifold) .obj file with the class on Piazza **(2 points)**.
-To get extra credit, you’ll also need to post a video of your code operating on this mesh (any operation is fine).

 ### Submission Instructions